From how to tune a guitar to reading chord diagrams, I’m going to show you the first 4 steps to learning guitar.

 This tuning is what a majority of music is performed in.
 It’s called standard tuning.
 When you’re learning how to tune a guitar, it’s important to know these string names.

-Did you notice that the final E string is written lowercase?
-This is used to denote that it is the high-E string, the thinnest string on your guitar.
+Did you notice that the final E string is written in lowercase?
+This denotes that it is the high-E string, the thinnest string on your guitar.

-Make sure that each of your strings is tuned properly, and don’t be afraid to check your tuning throughout a practice session.
-If you go to a concert, you may notice the musicians tuning the instruments after almost every song!
+Ensure that each of your strings is tuned properly, and don’t be afraid to check your tuning throughout a practice session.
+Going to a concert, you may notice the musicians tuning the instruments after almost every song!

 The Long Answer: